Descanonge/neba/docs/source/data/usage.rst

 * ``git_diff_long``: if workdir is dirty, the full diff (truncated) at :attr:`~.WriterAbstract.metadata_max_diff_lines`.

 The writer will generate one or more *calls*, each consisting of a location and data to write there.
-Calls can then be executed serially or in parallel (for instance when using Xarray and Dask).
+It will then execute calls serially or in parallel (for instance when using Xarray and Dask).

 Some writers are able to split your dataset into multiple files.
 They should inherit :class:`.SplitWriterMixin`, and the source module should follow the :class:`.Splitable` protocol.

-.. _dataset-typing:
+.. _interface-typing:

 Typing
 ------